What Are the Different Types of Medical Coding Classification Systems?

 ICD codes are alphanumeric designations given to every diagnosis, description of symptoms and cause of death attributed to human beings.
 These classifications are developed, monitored, and copyrighted by the World Health Organization (WHO).
 In the U.S., the NCHS (National Center for Health Statistics), part of CMS (Centers for Medicare & Medicaid Services) oversees all changes and modifications to the ICD codes, in cooperation with WHO.

-The ICD-9-CM (International Classification of Diseases, 9th Revision, Clinical Modification) coding system, connects health issues that arise in patients, by using three- to five-digit alphanumeric codes to indicate signs, symptoms, diseases, conditions, and injuries to payers injuries, diseases, and conditions.
+The ICD-10-CM (International Classification of Diseases, 10th Revision, Clinical Modification) coding system, connects health issues that arise in patients, by using three- to seven-digit alphanumeric codes to indicate signs, symptoms, diseases, conditions, and injuries to payers injuries, diseases, and conditions.
 These codes are used in conjunction with CPT (procedural) codes to record services rendered by a provider to a patient and is documented in the medical record and then reported to a payer for reimbursement.

 Note: Medical necessity is the overarching criteria for a service and the diagnosis code is used to indicate medical necessity in conjunction with a CPT code.

-CPT (Current Procedural Terminology) codes are published by the American Medical Association, and there are approximately 7,800 CPT codes ranging from 00100 through 99499, currently at use.
+CPT (Current Procedural Terminology) codes are published by the American Medical Association, and there are approximately 10,000 CPT codes currently at use.
 The U.S. and other countries use the fourth edition and they were designed to provide a uniform data set that could be used to describe medical, surgical, and diagnostic services rendered to patients.

 The AMA has implemented the CPT Editorial Panel, which meets three times a year, which reviews and discusses issues that are relevant to any new or upcoming technology and identified problems encountered with any procedure and how it relates to a specific code.